 Advertisement

 6 Partially Encrypted

 Dallas Police Department is more accessible than most major city departments.
-After a $6.6 million P25 radio system upgrade in 2023 that built in encryption capability, DPD kept routine dispatch and patrol traffic open.
-Listeners can still monitor roughly 75% of routine police activity, though SWAT and narcotics channels are encrypted.
+After migrating to P25 digital radio in 2023 — and now operating on the regional NTIRN network, which builds in encryption capability — DPD kept routine dispatch and patrol traffic open.
+As of June 2026, division dispatch is in the clear and carried on live Broadcastify feeds, though SWAT, narcotics, and tactical channels are encrypted.

+Advertisement